danielsaidi/RichTextKit/README.md

 }
 ```

-The ``RichTextEditor`` uses an internal coordinator that coordinates changes between the context and the editor.
+The ``RichTextEditor`` uses a coordinator to sync changes between the context and the editor.
 You can now use the context to change font, font size, colors, alignment etc. and observe how these properties change when you move the cursor around the text view.

-Other than these views, RichTextKit has a bunch of additional functionality to native types, to simplify working with rich text attrbutes, styles, fonts, text alignments, image attachments etc. It uses extensions and protocols to unify native and library types and has pickers, menus, toolbars etc. to help you build a great rich text editor.

-For more information and examples, the [online documentation][Documentation] has a [getting started][GettingStarted] guide to help you get started with RichTextKit.
+For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started].